COVID-19 and our Fellowship

 The Fellowship’s COVID-19 Response Team uses guidance from both the State of Colorado and the UUA to determine how best to keep us safe during the pandemic.
 We have adapted the dial framework used by the state of Colorado to the particulars of our congregation.
 You can find details about what protocols are currently in place for staff, gatherings, and building use at the link below the dial.
 More detailed protocol links are at the bottom of this page.

 Join Us for Online Sunday Services

-During the public health emergency, all Fellowship gatherings, including Sunday services, have been moved online.
-Join us for service on Sunday at 12:30 p.m. by clicking on the link a few minutes prior to the scheduled start time.
+Currently, all Fellowship gatherings, including Sunday services, have been moved online.
+Join us for service on Sunday at 10:00 a.m. by clicking on the link on our home page a few minutes prior to the scheduled start time.
 Especially during this time, it is good to be together.
 We would love to see you there.

 We use the video conferencing service Zoom for our online services and meetings.
 Zoom can be accessed from any computer or mobile device with an internet connection.

 New to Zoom?

 If you haven’t used Zoom before, we suggest clicking the link a few minutes early as you’ll need to install a browser plugin (or app if on a mobile device) which should just take a minute or two.
 If you would like a quick primer on the Zoom features we use during services, here’s our 5-minute pre-service technology orientation. https://youtu.be/zPijgrj3_Ks

 The Conversation Project and Covid-19